bbauska/W3Cx-4of5-thru-May-2024/README.md

 Using get() requires that you know which key you want to retrieve.
-If you want to step through all the values in your object store, or just between those in a certain range, then you must use *a cursor*.
+If you want to step through all the values in your object store, or just between those in a certain range, then you must use <i>a cursor</i>.

 <h4>Here's what it looks like:</h4>